European shares at record high on gains in financials, U.S. spending plan | Business

 European shares at record high on gains in financials, U.S. spending plan

-European shares rose to a record high on Friday as UK-exposed financial stocks gained following a hawkish comment from a Bank of England official, with the prospects of increased U.S. fiscal spending boosting market sentiment.
-The pan-European STOXX 600 index rose 0.5% to a record high of 448.55 points and was set to add about 0.8% this week.
+European shares rose to a record high on Friday as British-exposed financial stocks gained following a hawkish comment from a Bank of England official, with the prospects of increased U.S. fiscal spending boosting market sentiment.
+The pan-European STOXX 600 index rose 0.6% to a record high of 448.98 points and added 1% this week.

-The Europe-only STOXX index and the European blue chip index added about 0.4% each, trading just below multi-year highs.
-Bank stocks rose 0.6% to a 15-month high, tracking a rise in eurozone bond yields.
-British lenders, including HSBC , led the gains after a Bank of England policymaker suggested an earlier-than-signaled hike in UK lending rates.
+The Europe-only STOXX index and the European blue chip index added about 0.7% each, trading just below multi-year highs.
+Bank stocks rose 0.4% to a 15-month high, tracking a rise in euro zone bond yields.
+British lenders, including HSBC , led the gains after a Bank of England policymaker suggested an earlier-than-signalled hike in lending rates.

 ALSO READ